oskar3123/StaffChat/README.md

 To build this yourself just clone the repository and run the `shadowJar` task with the Gradle Wrapper.

+The plugin jar-file can be found inside the `build/libs` folder after building.

 ### Windows

 ```bat